 Tomorrow, and Tomorrow, and Tomorrow

-tags: fiction, video-games
+Book review by Deane Barker tags: fiction, video-games

 This is a weird novel.
 It doesn’t fit the normal pattern of fiction where there’s a central conflict.
 It’s just a story that spans maybe a decade-and-a-half.
 There’s no major plot point to center around.

 It’s the story of two friends who start a video game company.
-They make there first game, and it’s a huge hit.
+They make their first game, and it’s a huge hit.
 So the form a company with a third partner, make another game, then another, etc.

 A lot of stuff happens over the years.
 There are romantic plots, some violence, lots of business decisions, some heartbreak, and the video game company develops over time.